phemp/Transcriptome-Analysis/README.md

 # Notes
 Input data files are included in this repository.
-Running these analyses requires R.
+Running these scripts requires R studio.

 # Files
 There are three .Rmd files for the bioinformatic analysis of *R.lacicola* and *Aurantimiccrobium* sp. strain MWH-Mo1 light/dark cycling RNA-Seq data: